≡ Menu

 If an individual’s life insurance application is denied due to a mental illness, there are still options for obtaining coverage.
 Here are a few things to consider:

-2. Consider a guaranteed issue policy – Guaranteed issue life insurance does not require a medical exam or detailed medical history and is available to individuals with pre-existing conditions, including mental health issues.
-However, the coverage is typically more limited and the premiums are higher than those of other types of life insurance.
+- Consider a guaranteed issue policy – Guaranteed issue life insurance does not require a medical exam or detailed medical history and is available to individuals with pre-existing conditions, including mental health issues.
+However, the coverage is typically more limited, and the premiums are higher than those of other types of life insurance.

-3. Wait and reapply – The individual’s mental health condition may improve over time, allowing for a better chance of approval on a future application.
+- Wait and reapply – The individual’s mental health may improve over time, allowing for a better chance of approval on a future application.
 It’s important to consult with a doctor or mental health professional for updates on the individual’s health status.

-4. Provide additional information – The insurance company may request additional information about the individual’s mental health condition, including a doctor’s report, medical records, and information on current treatments.
-Providing this information may help to demonstrate the individual’s overall health and stability and may improve the chances of approval.
+- Provide additional information – The insurance company may request further information about the individual’s mental health condition, including a doctor’s report, medical records, and information on current treatments.
+Providing this information may help demonstrate the individual’s overall health and stability and improve the chances of approval.

-5. Work with an agent – A licensed life insurance agent can help to assess the individual’s health status and coverage needs and can help to find a policy that meets their needs.
+- Work with an agent – A licensed life insurance agent can help assess the individual’s health status and coverage needs and help find a policy that meets their needs.
 The agent can also provide guidance on the best steps to take if the individual’s application is denied.

-If the individual’s application is denied, it’s important to keep in mind that other options may be available.
-It’s important to work with a knowledgeable professional to determine the best course of action.
+If the individual’s application is denied, it’s important to remember that other options may be available.
+Working with a knowledgeable professional is important to determine the best course of action.

 Frequently asked questions